 Day 4: Heath River Wildlife Center

 Today we will explore the extensive network of forest trails in the area to deepen our understanding of the jungle and its ways; and to search for birds or other creatures that we have not seen yet.
 Perhaps we will encounter the peccary or add two or three species of monkeys to our have seen lists.
 Our guides will point out various species of trees and plants, explaining their medicinal, commercial, or ritual use.
 Towards the end of our trek we will pass by the mammal lick, which could give us a sighting of a Tapir or a Red Deer.
-(B)
+(Breakfast, Lunch, Dinner)

 Day 5: Heath River Wildlife Center to Puerto Maldonado and Cusco or Lima

 We leave at dawn for the return trip downstream.
 This is peak hour for wildlife so we keep a sharp eye on the riverbanks, often spotting families of Capybara, and perhaps being rewarded with a rare jaguar sighting, or a tapir swimming across the current.
 We reach the Madre de Dios River, re-enter Peru, and set off upstream for Puerto Maldonado, where we are transferred to the airport for our flight to Cusco or Lima.
-(B).
+(Breakfast)

-Please note all itineraries may vary slightly to maximize wildlife viewing.
+Itineraries may vary slightly to maximize wildlife viewing.